chanleee/Kaggle/README.md

 _ **Binary-Classification-with-a-Software-Defects-Dataset**: [ipynb file](https://github.com/chanleee/Kaggle/tree/Binary-Classification-with-a-Software-Defects-Dataset)

 ## Precautions

-This repository contains code that has been developed by me or our team from start to finish, as well as code that has not.
-(This is because, given the nature of Kaggle competitions, there are instances where it is more beneficial to utilize code shared as public notebooks.)
-Please bear this in mind when reviewing the code.
+This repository includes code that was fully developed by me or my team, as well as code that was partially based on publicly available notebooks.
+Given the nature of Kaggle competitions, using shared resources can sometimes be more advantageous.
+Please keep this in mind when reviewing the code.